PrinceNiyonshuti/localization-app/README.md

 - get data from api call and make a limit of data to retrieve
 - Google Map API and Autocomplete Features
 - Google Map Marker
+- Button simulation in testing
+- checking if the component has all needed inputs,form ,button ...

 # 2. Time Taken to Complete